A topological classification of convex bodies: Proof of Lemma

 First, we estimate $x'$.
 Note that the part of $K$ outside $D$ can be covered by an axis-parallel brick of side-lengths $2\lambda_2 \sqrt{\varepsilon}, 2\lambda_2\sqrt{\varepsilon}$ and $c \varepsilon>0$ for some constant $c$ independent of $\varepsilon$.
 Thus,

 and

 from which $|x'| \leq \lambda_3'\varepsilon^2$ follows.
 In the same way, we may obtain similar bounds for $y'$ and $z'$, which readily yields the assertion. \end{proof}

 We note that Lemma~\ref{lem:truncationbysphere} can be applied for the degenerate case $R=\infty$ as well.
 The next lemma guaranties that the truncated body $K_R(\varepsilon)$ has the same numbers and types of static equilibrium points.
+The proof is based on the idea presented in the proof of Lemma~\ref{lem:approx}.

 \begin{lem} Let $p$ be a stable point of $K$, or let $p$ be an unstable point and $R < ||p||$.
 If $R$ satisfies the conditions in Lemma~\ref{lem:truncationbysphere}, then there is an $\varepsilon > 0$ such that for every $t \in [0,\varepsilon]$ the following holds: $K_R(t)$ and $K=K_R(0)$ have the same number of stable/unstable and saddle points.
 Furthermore, the coordinates of these points are continuous functions of $t$. \end{lem}